GLOUGLOUBANANE/toto/README.md

 ```

 A window will open showing a red ball bouncing off the edges of the screen.
 Close the window to quit.

+## Playing in the Browser

+To try the game without installing anything, simply open `index.html` in your
+browser.
+The red ball should start bouncing immediately.